UW-THINKlab/Mobility-Analysis-Workflows-tutorial/README.md

 *fig of Bwb*

-## 5. Build widgets and workflow in Bwb !!!
+## 5. Build widgets and workflow in Bwb
 *fig of DCI*

 Shown as the figure above, our DCI workflow consists of 7 different widgets: “ReadAndPartition” widget, read the trip data and partition the data into two subsets; “IncrementalClustering”, perform incremental clustering on cellular data; “UpdateStayDuration”, update duration information; “AddressOscillation”, address oscillation problem; “CombineExtractedStays”, combine extracted cellular and GPS data, “WriteCSVFile”, write the result into CSV file; “TraceSegmentationClustering”, conduct trace segmentation clustering.

 From the left side of the figure to the right side, the workflow will run the widgets sequentially along the dot line arrow between each two widgets.
 The dot lines denote the workflow running direction and which parameters of one widget are passed to the others.

-In this section, we will give a step-by-step guide to build these widgets and finally connect them to a complete workflow.
+In this section, we will give a step-by-step guide to build these widgets and finally connect them together to have a complete workflow: follow our video tutorial: *link*
 Also, if you would like to skip this step, you can download our workflow directly: *link* XXXX.
-### 5.1 ReadAndPartition widget
-### 5.2 IncrementalClustering widget
-### 5.2 UpdateStayDuration widget
-### 5.2 AddressOscillation widget
-### 5.2 CombineExtractedStays widget
-### 5.2 WriteCSVFile widget
-(maybe a video would be better than text)

 ## 6. Run your workflow
+After building the workflow, click "ReadAndPartition" widget and click "start", your workflow will run!
 *fig of result*